U.S. forces in Afghanistan attack anti-China militants

 “They pose a threat to China and enjoy support from the Taliban in Badakhshan and throughout the border region,” the force said.

-The group is drawn from members of China’s Uighur minority, a mostly Muslim Turkic-speaking people who inhabit the Xinjiang region in China’s far west.
+The group is drawn from members of China’s mostly Muslim Uighur minority, who speak a Turkic language and live in Xinjiang in China’s far west.

+In Beijing, a Chinese foreign ministry spokesman said he did not have information about the issue, but that fighting ETIM was a “core counter-terrorism concern” for China.

+“Striking against terrorism is the responsibility of all countries in the world,” Geng Shuang told a news briefing on Friday.

+The United States has since urged China to play a bigger role in combating global terrorism.

+In the past, some Western countries have been reluctant to share intelligence with China on terrorism issues, citing concern about possible human rights abuses in Xinjiang.

-China has long been concerned that instability in Afghanistan could spill over into Xinjiang.
+China has long been worried that instability in Afghanistan could spill over into Xinjiang.

 Hundreds of people have been killed in violence in recent years in Xinjiang.
 Beijing blames the bloodshed on Islamist militants and separatists, though rights groups say the unrest is more a reaction to repressive Chinese policies.